This Young Artist Is Obsessed with the Naked Bodies of Older Women

 So far I’ve only painted people that I know.
 But so much does show through a body that I wouldn’t necessarily need to know the facts of their biography to know their history.
 Or at least get a sense of who they are.
 How you stand, the lines on your face, your scars, marks, sun spots, wrinkles; I might not know exactly where all those things come from, but they give me a sense of the kind of life you’ve lived.

 Women are not supposed to show that they’ve lived.
 They’re meant to be flawless and smooth, which is quite unrealistic.
 It’s bullshit.
-We’ve come pretty far in terms of our rights and what we can do – we can join the army, be lawyers, have children and work – and yet that expectation of what we should look like hasn’t moved on.
-Men are allowed to have scars and grey hair because it’s considered sexy.
+We’ve come pretty far in terms of our rights and what we can do: We can join the army, be lawyers, have children and work… and yet that expectation of what we should look like hasn’t moved on.
+Men are allowed to have scars and gray hair because it’s considered sexy.
 It shows power, that he’s a warrior.

 No. Exactly.